mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * **Intake Date** – the date when the initiative is accepted based on business requirements
 * **Start Date** – the date when the first actions are taken to start implementation
-* **Go-Live date** – the date when the initiative is expected to be delivered or implemented
+* **Go-Live date** – the date when the initiative is expected to be delivered or implemented.

 Now you can proceed to [add prioritization information](#add-prioritization-information).